3 Best Oahu Dinner Cruises Compared

 It feels almost magical.
 It is truly special if you can share the experience with someone else—a friend or a spouse.
 The glorious sunsets and picturesque views of Waikiki and Honolulu’s skyline, especially at dusk, make for a good time to be at sea.

 Last but certainly not least, let’s take a look at where you’ll be headed on the Honolulu City Lights Sunset Dinner Cruise.
 When you need to feel the wind in your hair, the sun on your skin and your gaze on the azure Pacific water, you might want to consider the Sunset Dinner Cruise.
-It kicks off at 5:30 pm and goes until 8 pm every week.
+It kicks off at 5:30 pm and goes until 7:30 pm almost every day.

 With this cruise, you get volumes of open space to enjoy the Hawaiian sun, gorgeous views of Waikiki’s coastline, Honolulu’s skyline and lights, as well as the stunning Oahu sunset.
 The sun sets at about 7:30 pm around mid-year, so make sure to get a comfortable seat or soak it in on the trampoline nets out back.